Home > Research > Functional Materials Group > Sugino Group

 Research Subjects

-• First-principles simulation of solid-liquid interfaces and science of batteries and fuel cells
+• Simulation of solid-liquid interfaces and fuel cell application

 Publications and Research Highlights